samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 # JIT function decorator

-[JAX](https://jax.readthedocs.io/) is a library commonly used for just-in-time (JIT) compilation in computations, particularly in performance-critical applications like deep learning.
-The `jax.jit` function is used for optimising functions on-the-fly.
+[JAX](https://jax.readthedocs.io/) is a library commonly used for high-performance numerical computations, particularly in performance-critical applications like deep learning developed by Google.
+The library includes `jax.jit` function which is used for [Just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation).

-The [official documentation for `jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html#jax.jit) provides information on how to utilize JIT compilation.
+The [official documentation for `jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html#jax.jit) provides information on how to utilise JIT compilation.

 JIT can be applied as a function decorator.
 A common practice is to use partial application when passing arguments to the JIT-compiled function.
 This allows users to customise the behavior by supplying specific arguments.